Kruthibharath/interview-tests/html-css/readme.md

 # OVO HTML&CSS Exercise #
+In the ```designs``` folder you will find two images.
 Create the HTML and CSS needed for the 2 pages.
 No need to do any JavaScript, just link the "Next" button to the second page.

 It shouldn't take more than 3 hours, we're not looking for pixel perfect conversion.
 If at any time the requirements are unclear, use your better judgement and make a note of it when you submit your code.

 ## Requirements ##